rehierl/node-tree-outliner/about-h1-h6.md

 Obviously, node `A` must belong to some section, because that node can not be ignored.
-As a consequence, and even in HTML-4, **heading elements are not the only elements that introduce new sections.** Note that the above TOC ignores the section introduced by the body element.
+As a consequence, and even in HTML-4, **heading elements are not the only elements that introduce new sections.** The above TOC therefore ignores the section that is introduced by the body element.

 There are two possible ways to print a TOC for the modified fragment: